jolyon129/simple-distributed-web-application/README.md

 The user `zl2501` has some tweets and is following the user `jolyon129`(password is 123).
 After login, the page is redirected to the `home` and you can see your feed(including your own tweets and `jolyon129`'s tweets).
 I use merge sort to display all tweets chronologically.

+Tweet as you want.

-Your can view other users by clicking `View all users`.
-On the user list page, you can follow and unfollow others (your feed will change as well).
+Your can also view other users by clicking `View all users`.
+On this user list page, you can follow and unfollow others (your feed will change as well).

 ## URL